36 Hours in Porquerolles

 What To Do

 In addition to relaxing at the island’s stunning turquoise clear water beaches, the island also boasts a handful of vineyards and a fantastic modern art museum.
 The Villa Carmignac opened in 2018 with its first exhibition, filled with an impressive collection of artists, from: Basquiat, Botticelli, Picasso and Warhol and is located in the heart of this protected island.
-This year’s exhibition opened April 13, 2019 and is titled, The Source (images below courtesy of the Carmignac Fondation).
+This year’s exhibition opens April 27 – Nov 3, 2025 and is titled, The Infinite Woman, curated by Alona Pardo (images below courtesy of the Carmignac Fondation Œuvre de France-Lise McGurn.
+2024.)

 Book your tickets online in advance and slip your shoes off for the Fondation Carmignac experience.
 There’s a lovely outdoor bistrot outside the museum for a cafe, glass of wine or healthy lunch under the pine trees.
 Then, reserve an hour-long wine tasting in advance to enjoy a selection of red, white and rosés made from Rolle, Mourvèdre, Grenache and Cinsault varieties at the Domaine La Courtade, an organic winery on the island open from 11am – 4pm during the summer months.